b-xiang/msgpack-cpp-lite/Readme.md

 #include <msgpack.hpp>

   Two main classes are provided:
-    * msgpack::Packer: which allows to serialize data into a MessagePack binary data stream.
+    * msgpack_lite::Packer: which allows to serialize data into a MessagePack binary data stream.
-    * msgpack::Unpacker: that performs the deserialization from the binary stream.
+    * msgpack_lite::Unpacker: that performs the deserialization from the binary stream.

    OUTPUT DATA SERIALIZATION

 	In order to serialize any data, we need to declare the packer object providing the output stream object where the data will be serialized:

-using namespace msgpack;
+using namespace msgpack_lite;

 Packer packer(std::cout);